-- A. No owner shall rent, or offer to rent, any Short-Term Rental prior to registering with the Fairhaven Building Department.
-No tenant or lessee of an Owner shall let or sub-let a Short-Term Rental. - B. Limits on total number of registrations within the Town shall be 64 active units or less, until December 31, 2022; thereafter not more than 120 Short Term Rentals shall be allowed in Town at any one time. - C. Compliance.
+A. No owner shall rent, or offer to rent, any Short-Term Rental prior to registering with the Fairhaven Building Department.
+No tenant or lessee of an Owner shall let or sub-let a Short-Term Rental.

+- B. Limits on total number of registrations within the Town shall be 64 active units or less, until December 31, 2022; thereafter not more than 120 Short Term Rentals shall be allowed in Town at any one time. - C. Compliance.
 A dwelling used as a Short-term Rental shall at all times be in compliance with the provisions of all state and local health and safety laws, bylaws and regulations, including, but not limited to; Chapter 198-24 Noise, Litter and Smoke Standards, Chapter 198-23 Home Occupations, the Fair Housing Act, G.L. c.
-151B and local equivalents and regulations related thereto, and all other regulations applicable to residential dwellings, except as specifically set forth otherwise herein.

-- D. Application Required.
+151B and local equivalents and regulations related thereto, and all other regulations applicable to residential dwellings, except as specifically set forth otherwise herein. - D. Application Required.
 The Owner of the dwelling shall be required to complete a Fairhaven Short-Term Rental registration application with the Fairhaven Building Department.
 The Applicant shall also provide proof each Short Term Rental is registered with the Massachusetts Department of Revenue. - E. Abutter Notification: For an initial application to register a property as a Short Term Rental, the Applicant is required to send notification informing abutters within 300' and provide proof to the Town of the notification using one of the following methods: Hand delivery; Certified mail, return receipt requested; Certified mail.
-Proof of abutter notification shall be included with the application. - F. The Fairhaven Building Department shall, in accordance with the above sections, issue a certificate of registration which shall expire on the following December 31, provided that the certificate may be renewed each year. - G. Registration Renewal.
+Proof of abutter notification shall be included with the application. - F. The Fairhaven Building Commissioner shall, in accordance with the above sections, issue a certificate of registration which shall expire on the following December 31, provided that the certificate may be renewed each year.
+The Building Commissioner will share the list of Short Term Rentals with the Police and Fire Department. - G. Registration Renewal.
 Short-term rental registrations shall be renewed annually upon payment of the renewal fee. - H. Fees.
-The fee for a Short-term rental registration or a renewal of a registration shall be \$200. - I. Non-Transferability.
+The fee for a Short-term rental registration or a renewal of a registration shall be \$200 and thereafter a schedule of fees for permits as authorized under Chapter 190 shall be as established and revised from time to time by the Board of Selectmen. - I. Non-Transferability.
 Short-term rental registrations shall be granted solely to an Owner and shall not be transferable or assigned to any other person, legal entity, or address.
-The registration does not run with the property; it shall be terminated upon sale or transfer of the property for which the registration has been issued.
+The registration does not run with the property; it shall be terminated upon sale or transfer of the property for which the registration has been issued. - J. Determination: Any person aggrieved by a determination made by the Building Commissioner regarding a registration may file an appeal for review to the Select Board for a hearing and re-determination.